 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 This project will focus on a WLAN that can efficiently support deployments with dense stations and dense access points where interference from neighboring devices is an issue affecting the perceived user experience.
-This project will focus on system level performance and improving the utilization of the spectrum resources as well as interference mitigation and management between neighboring OBSSs.
+This project will focus on system level performance and improving the utilization of the spectrum resources as well as interference mitigation and management between neighboring overlapping basic service sets (OBSSs).

 There is no other WLAN standard focusing on significantly improving WLAN efficiency and system level performance in dense deployment scenarios other than this amendment.